---

 | :--- | :--- | :--- | :--- |

-| **Google AI Overviews** | Controversy-driven | Informational | Fresh editorial content; factual, current-state record |
+| Google AI Overviews | Controversy-driven | Informational-stage | Fresh editorial content that establishes a factual, current-state record. |

-| **ChatGPT** | Product-evaluation-driven | Purchase | Bottom-of-funnel content; specific, citable data; direct answers to criticism |
+| ChatGPT | Product-evaluation-driven | Purchase-stage | Bottom-of-funnel content with specific, citable data that directly answers the criticism. |

 ## Step 3: Deploy an AI-Native Infrastructure Layer